REU Site: Research Experiences for Undergraduates in Chemical Assembly at the University of Nebraska

 - Chemical Engineering

-This program encourages applications from students with sophomore or junior standing and those planning to pursue an advanced degree (M.S. or Ph.D.) upon completion of the bachelor's degree.
+This program encourages applications from students with sophomore or junior standing.

 Eligibility